raphaeleidus/grunt-lazyload/README.md

 _(Image captured with [time-grunt](https://github.com/sindresorhus/time-grunt))_

 Another big win is if you are using grunt in conjunction with Jenkins to do your deploys.
-If you are lazy loading npm modules, modules that wont get triggered dont event need to be installed.
-So when jenkins starts running a job it runs `npm install --production` and only downloads the production dependencies and not the dev dependencies like `grunt-contrib-watch`.
-This means the my `npm install` step during my deploys dropped from about 30 seconds to about 15.
+If you are lazy loading npm modules, modules that wont get triggered dont even need to be installed.
+So when jenkins starts running a job it runs `npm install --production` and only downloads the production dependencies and not the dev dependencies like `grunt-contrib-watch` for example.
+This means the my `npm install` step during my deploys dropped from about 15 seconds to about 10.
 This was a big win for me and my team.

 Not everyone is using grunt the same way, but if you want your grunt to run a little bit faster, consider lazy loading.